dimitri/tapoueh.org/content/post/2020/11/online-conferences.md

-Have a look at the [pg_auto_failover project documentation](https://pg-auto-failover.readthedocs.io/en/latest/intro.html) online and give iut a try.
+Have a look at the [pg_auto_failover project documentation](https://pg-auto-failover.readthedocs.io/en/latest/intro.html) online and give it a try.
 If you fancy building from source, and if you are a tmux user, try the following recipe:

 ~~~